Field Dalling: Geography

-Felmingham falls within the constituency of North Norfolk and is represented at Parliament by Duncan Baker MP of the Conservative Party.
-For the purposes of local government, the parish falls within the district of North Norfolk.

 St. Andrew's Church

-Field Dalling's parish church is dedicated to Saint Andrew, with the tower dating from the Fourteenth Century and the nave and chancel dating from the Fifteenth Century.
-The font dates from the Fifteenth Century with the stained-glass, largely the work of William Warrington, depicting the Good Samaritan, Parable of the Sower and the Crucifixion.
+Field Dalling's parish church is dedicated to Saint Andrew.
+Its tower dates from the fourteenth century and its nave and chancel from the fifteenth century.
+St Andrew's Church is located within the village on Langham Road and has been Grade I listed since 1959.

+The font inside St Andrew's dates from the fifteenth century.
+The stained glass is largely the work of the Victorian glazier William Warrington, depicting the Good Samaritan, the Parable of the Sower and the Crucifixion.

 Amenities

 The village has experienced a slow decline over the years; the primary school closed in 1977, the last pub in the village closed in 1986, and the post office and shop had closed down by the end of the 1990s.
 Apart from the church, the playground/recreation area and the village hall are the only amenities left in Field Dalling today.
 However, on occasions the village hall has hosted 'pub nights'.
 In the past there were amenities such as a bigger playing field, a football team, and a reading room.

 Currently new houses for rent are being built just off the Holt Road as part of a Victory Housing Trust scheme.